On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Introduction and Overview of Results

 \section{Introduction and Overview of Results}

-There is great interest in understanding properties of simplicial complexes which are embeddable in a certain euclidean space.
-The basic case is 1-dimensional complexes that are embeddable in the plane, i.e., graphs that can be drawn on the plane without crossings between the edges.
-Planar graphs are very well understood, for instance, it is easily shown that if a planar graph has $n$ vertices it has at most $3n-6$ edges.
+There is great interest in understanding properties of simplicial complexes that are embeddable in a certain euclidean space.
+The basic case is 1-dimen\-sional complexes that are embeddable in the plane, i.e., graphs that can be drawn on the plane without crossings between the edges.
+Planar graphs are very well-understood.
+For instance, it is easily shown that if a planar graph has $n$ vertices it has at most $3n-6$ edges.
 However, roughly speaking, how ``dense'' a simplicial $d$-complex embeddable in $\Rspace^{2d}$ can be, is less understood for arbitrary $d$.
 In this paper we show certain properties of embeddable complexes that, for instance, can be used to give an upper bound for this density problem.
+We note that any simplicial $d$-complex can be embedded in a simplex-wise linear way in $\Rspace^{2d+1}$.
+However, for any $d \geq 1$, there exist simplicial $d$-complexes non-embeddable in $\Rspace^{2d}$.